2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 On the other hand, from a technical point of view, several questions may arise:

-- the venue where **the meeting took place was pleasant?**
+- The venue where **the meeting took place was pleasant?**
-- was it **easily accessible?**
+- Was it **easily accessible?**
-- why did some participants ultimately not come?
+- Why did some participants ultimately not come?
-- what discussions were raised?
+- What discussions were raised?
 Were they **too technical, not allowing novices to be included?**
-- was the alcohol flowing too freely?
+- Was the alcohol flowing too freely?

-Of course, each participant has his or her own personality, sensitivity, goals and interests.
+Of course, each participant has their unique personality, sensitivity, goals, and interests.
 Therefore, everyone will experience the meeting differently.

 But **when the venue is well chosen, the people present (especially the organizers) are open-minded, and their goal is noble, there is no reason for the meeting not to be a success**.

 ####

-**Creating a meeting therefore takes time; but more importantly, organization.
+**Creating a meeting, therefore, takes time, but more importantly, organization.

 It is a human project, which is why it can only work and develop in the long term if it is thought out, open and inclusive**.